scy-phy/minicps/docs/swat-tutorial.rst

 ..
 TODO: add Nils pic
 .. a image:: images/swat-p1.png

-As you can see from the figure In normal operating conditions the water flows into a Raw water tank (T101) passing through an open motorized valve *MV101*.
+As you can see from the figure, during normal operating conditions the water flows into a Raw water tank (T101) passing through an open motorized valve *MV101*.
 A flow level sensor *FIT101* monitors the flow rate providing a measure in :math:`m^3/h`.